cartesi/rollups-contracts/README.md

 Having done that, you can build a local devnet.
-The following Bash script dumps the Anvil state into a `state.json` file and the deployment addresses into a `deployments.json` file.
+The following Bash script dumps the Anvil state into a `state.json` file and the deployment addresses into the `deployments/31337` directory.

 ```sh
 ./script/build-devnet.sh